emc-mongoose/mongoose/doc/design/recycle_mode.md

 # Approach

-The [Load Generator](architecture.md#load-generator) component is responsible for the tasks recycling.
+The [Load Generator](architecture.md#load-generator) component is responsible for the operations recycling.
 There are two additional methods in its interface to support the recycling:
-* Check if the load generator is configured to recycle the tasks:
+* Check if the load generator is configured to recycle the operations:
     ```java
     boolean isRecycling();
     ```
-* Enqueue the load task for further recycling:
+* Enqueue the load operation for further recycling:
     ```java
-    void recycle(final O ioTask);
+    void recycle(final O op);
     ```

 The [Load Step Context](architecture.md#load-step-context) component keeps in memory the latest state for all items